-In the First Generation, Computer and vacuum tube were the main components at that time as a technology for a computer.
+In the First Generation, computers and vacuum tubes were the main components at that time as a technology for a computer.
 Now in this article, we are going to list out

 The main technology for Second Generation was transistors (1956-1963).
-The world saw transistor replaced the vacuum tubes in the second generation of computers.
+The world saw transistors replace the vacuum tubes in the second generation of computers.
 The transistor was invented at Bell Labs in 1947 but did not see widespread use in computers until the late 1950s.

 What is the Transistor?
 A transistor is a device that regulates current or voltage flow and acts as a switch or gate for electronic signals.
 Transistors consist of three layers of semiconductor material, each capable of carrying a current.